DSoftTechnology/ADS-FDA-Pool3/README.md

 ###c) Understand what people need

-The entire project was conducted with human-centered design and tools focused on user needs.
+The entire project was conducted with human-centered design and tools focused on 3 user's needs (i.e., Financial Analyst, Business Owner, Food Recall Researcher).
+Group as well as individual meetings and prototype meetings with these users were conducted to ensure we understood what people needed.
 Changes were continuously integrated, deployed on a staging system and tested, and then provided back to users for their reactions and additional inputs.

 See ...ADS-FDA-Pool3/Design/Sprint 1 Documents